Return to top

 📖 Variations

-• Try A Different Rice: Make this creamy rice dish with brown rice, carnaroli rice, sushi rice, or any high-starch rice!
+Try A Different Rice: I like to make this creamy rice dish using brown rice, carnaroli rice, sushi rice, or really any high-starch rice I have on hand!
+It works great with whatever variety I choose.

-• Truffle Mushroom Risotto: Instead of all the veggies, just highlight a variety of your favorite earthy mushrooms in this dish!
-Add shiitake mushrooms, cremini, and other wild mushroom varieties.
-Stir in garlic and parmesan cheese, and shave truffles over the top before serving!
+Truffle Mushroom Loaded: Sometimes I like to skip the other vegetables and focus on a variety of my favorite earthy mushrooms instead.
+I add shiitake, cremini, and other wild mushrooms, stir in garlic and vegan Parmesan cheese, and finish by shaving truffles over the top before serving.
+Yum!

 ❓Recipe FAQs